 7.2 Klaviyo’s Data Subject Request Assistance.
-Klaviyo will (taking into account the nature of the processing of Customer Personal Data) provide Customer with self-service functionality through the Services or other reasonable assistance as necessary for Customer to fulfill its obligation under European Data Protection Legislation to respond to requests by data subjects, including if applicable, Customer’s obligation to respond to requests for exercising the data subject’s rights set out in in Chapter III of the GDPR.
+Klaviyo will (taking into account the nature of the Processing of Customer Personal Data) provide Customer with self-service functionality through the Services or other reasonable assistance as necessary for Customer to fulfill its obligation under applicable law to respond to requests by data subjects, including if applicable, Customer’s obligation to respond to requests for exercising the data subject’s rights set out in the European Data Protection Legislation or CCPA.
 Customer shall reimburse Klaviyo for any such assistance beyond providing self-service features included as part of the Services at Klaviyo’s then-current professional services rates, which shall be made available to Customer upon request.

 8.2 Transfers of Data Out of the EEA.

-8.2.1 Klaviyo’s Transfer Obligations.
-If the storage and/or processing of Customer Personal Data (as set out in Section 8.1 (Data Storage and Processing Facilities)) involves transfers of Customer Personal Data out of the EEA or Switzerland, and the European Data Protection Legislation applies to the transfers of such data (“Transferred Personal Data”), Klaviyo will make such transfers in accordance with a Transfer Solution, and make information available to Customer about such Transfer Solution upon request.
+- 8.2.1 Klaviyo’s Transfer Obligations.
+If the storage and/or Processing of Customer Personal Data (as set out in Section 8.1 (Data Storage and Processing Facilities)) involves transfers of Customer Personal Data out of the EEA to Klaviyo in the United States, and the European Data Protection Legislation applies to the transfers of such data (“Transferred Personal Data“), Klaviyo will make such transfers in accordance with a Transfer Solution, and make information available to Customer about such Transfer Solution upon request.

 8.3 Disclosure of Confidential Information Containing Personal Data.
 If Customer has entered into Model Contract Clauses as described in Section 8.2 (Transfers of Data Out of the EEA), Klaviyo will, notwithstanding any term to the contrary in the Agreement, make any disclosure of Customer’s Confidential Information containing personal data, and any notifications relating to any such disclosures, in accordance with such Model Contract Clauses.
 For the purposes of the Model Contract Clauses, Customer and Klaviyo agree that (i) Customer will act as the data exporter on Customer’s own behalf and on behalf of any of Customer’s entities and (ii) Klaviyo or its relevant Affiliate will act on its own behalf and/or on behalf of Klaviyo’s Affiliates as the data importers.